Skip to main content

 Aston Students' Union remains neutral in this referendum and does not take a position on the outcome.
 Our role is solely to ensure that the process is run fairly and in line with our democratic procedures.

-The referendum is being administered by paid Students' Union staff who act in a strictly impartial capacity.
-Staff involved in the process have no affiliations to any campaign and are responsible only for facilitating a fair and transparent vote.
+Staff facilitation.
+The referendum is administered by paid Students' Union staff who act in a strictly impartial capacity.
+Staff involved have no affiliations to any campaign and are responsible only for facilitating a fair and transparent vote.

 Frequently Asked Questions